Au Pair questions to ask on Interview with the host family

 - Do I have to help to tidy the kitchen? (what is normally expected)

-- Ask about children behaviour and characters.
+- Children behaviour and characters.

-- Ask about English at home.
+- English at home.
 Nearly 100% of Spanish host families ask to their au pair talk in English to children but they know that they must talk with au pairs in Spanish.
 Depending the region (Basque Country, Cataluña, Valencia) they may speak another language at home so ask about the language they speak at home.

 If you are going to come to Spain during summer period, in Spain from mid June until mid September